patrickrbc/patrickrbc.github.io/_drafts/2019-04-06-cryptopals-the-basics.md

 This challenge will introduce you to XOR operation for cryptographic purposes.
-The **simple XOR cipher** is a type of additive cipher that was used in the past to encrypt text, but it is clearly not safe since the ciphertext could be decrypted using frequency analysis.
+The **simple XOR cipher** is a type of additive cipher that was used in the past to encrypt text, but it is clearly not safe since the ciphertext could be decrypted using character frequency analysis.
 On the other hand, the XOR operation is still frequently used in more complex ciphers, due to its simplicity and performance.

 The challenges asks for a function that takes two equal-length buffers and produces their XOR combination.
 A solution for this exercise would be to loop